Aditya-Bhadauria/Backend-BookStore/README.md

    mvn spring-boot:run
    ```
 4. Test API using **Postman** or any API client.
-5. Make Sure to include your mongodbUri for testing
+5. Make sure to include your mongodbUri in application.properties for testing.